vuestorefront/vue-storefront/packages/core/docs/shopify/use-user-order.md

 # useUserOrder composable

-`useUserOrder` composition API function is responsible, as it's name suggests for interactions with user's order history from your eCommerce.
-This function returns following values:
+`useUserOrder` composition API function is responsible, as its name suggests, for interactions with the user's order history from your eCommerce.
+This function returns the following values:

-- `searchOrders` - a main querying function that is used to query user's order history from eCommerce platform and populate the `orders` object with the result.
+- `searchOrders` - the main querying function that is used to query a user's order history from the eCommerce platform and populate the `orders` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object.
-- `orders` - a main data object that contains an array of orders fetched by `searchOrders` method
+- `orders` - the main data object that contains an array of orders fetched by `searchOrders` method
 ```typescript
 export type Maybe<T> = T | null;